zach1020/new-chat/README.md

 - Change `max_token_length` in `chat.py` to meet your needs

 ### To Do
-- Allow for continuous conversations (when ChatGPT API is released)
 - Make it work on Windows
 - Make it easier to exit the program (not just `CTRL-C`)